‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 “ To be clear, I haven’t participated in any Signal group messaging that relates to any classified information at all,” Ratcliffe said.

 “ I have the same answer,” Gabbard echoed.
-Unlike Ratcliffe, Gabbard declined to even acknowledge whether or not she was a participant in the chat, as reported in Goldberg’s article.
+Unlike Ratcliffe, Gabbard declined to even acknowledge whether she was a participant in the chat, as reported in Goldberg’s article.

 Their position led to a heated confrontation with Senator Warner, who argued that – if the chat did not contain classified information – its contents should be released immediately for review.

-“Why are you not going get into the specifics?
+“Why are you not going to get into the specifics?
 Is it because it’s all classified?”
 Warner asked.

-“Because this is currently under review by the National Security —,” Gabbard began to respond, as Warner interjected: “Because it’s all classified?
+“Because this is currently under review by the national security —,” Gabbard began to respond, as Warner interjected: “Because it’s all classified?
 If it’s not classified, share the text now.”

 At the meeting with the US ambassadors, meanwhile, Trump denied there was any national security breach.